signalsapi/docs/whats-new/index.md

 ## 08.11.2024

 - Improvement: Scheduling the next run after a search with a running schedule has been created or edited and if you press a "Save" button (not "Save and run") is behaving more predictably
+- Bugfix: disabled search schedules were shown as if they are enabled

 ## 02.11.2024